Limit of Visits to Machu Picchu: Hours, Shifts, and More

-Machu Picchu is constantly evolving, offering new ways to experience the Inca citadel.
-Now, there is a total daily availability of 5,600 tickets (for the high season), which are divided into different circuits and routes to explore Machu Picchu and its main attractions.
-Additionally, the high season has been officially announced, with an increase in availability and maximum capacity of tickets per day.
-All the information on the new Machu Picchu tours is below.
+Machu Picchu is constantly reinventing itself, offering more immersive experiences within the Inca citadel.
+Now, there is a total daily availability of 4,500 tickets during the regular season, which are divided into different routes and circuits that segment the Wonder of the World.
+Additionally, the high season has been officially established, where there is an increase in the availability of routes and daily entry tickets (5,600).
+Discover all the information about tickets and capacity for each season at Machu Picchu.

 - A new way to visit Machu Picchu